 Her dedication, passion and commitment are embraced by her husband Anupam and her three daughters who are also long-time Saheli volunteers and advocates.

-Aditi is very passionate about women’s empowerment and women’s equality and inclusion initiatives.
+She serves on the Board of Advisors for United India Association of New England.
+She is a mentor with Project Management Institute.
+As a woman in science, and an immigrant, Aditi cares deeply about inclusion and issues of equity.
 She has served as co-chair of ‘Cambridge Women Resource Group’ (an ERG with over 500 members) during her scientific tenure at Novartis.

-Tanu feels strongly about equity and inclusion for women and stands tall against domestic violence.
+Having won life’s battles through hardships of all kinds, Tanu feels personally connected to equity and inclusion for women and stands tall against domestic violence.
 She strives to address, assist, and achieve the safety, empowerment, and well-being of women through efficiency measures and effectiveness measures within the community at large.

 Co-founder & Board Member

 Usha Vakil co-founded Saheli in 1996.
 Usha has been a board member since its inception in August 1996 and served as the Chair of the Board of Saheli for 18 years.
 Under her leadership, Saheli grew from a small volunteer-run community organization into a multiservice agency serving a diverse statewide population.

 In 2015 Usha transitioned to the role of a board member and leads the community fundraising efforts.
 She has taken the Domestic Violence Training program and supports the Domestic Violence team, as needed.

 She is a Senior Project Manager at Iron Mountain.